YottaDB/YDBDoc/MessageRecovery/errors.rst

 GVFAILCORE
 ----------------------

-GVFAILCORE, A core file is being generated for later analysis if necessary
+GVFAILCORE, A core file is being created for later analysis if necessary

 Run Time Error: This is an operator log-only message, which indicates that a core (dump) is being generated for the immediately preceding xxxxFAIL error message.